Lift cleaning - a step by step guide

 Use a damp cloth to clean the lift doors and any steel surface.
-Alternatively, you can use a non-abrasive cleaner - remember dust and dirt can fall from the ceiling.
+Alternatively, you can use a non-abrasive cleaner - remember, dust and dirt can fall from the ceiling.

-You may need a step ladder depending on the height of the elevator to help you reach the ceiling safely.
+You may need a step ladder, depending on the height of the elevator, to help you reach the ceiling safely.
 This would allow you to safely clean the ceiling and the high parts of the lift doors and walls.

 Just think of the accidental drop of small items through the gaps between the doors, such as keys, cards, mobile phones even food!
-And that’s not all, regular cleaning will prevent moving parts of the lift from rusting and limit pest infections.
+And that’s not all; regular cleaning will prevent moving parts of the lift from rusting and limit pest infections.